webzakimbo/bcome-read-the-docs/docs/source/usage/executing-commands.rst

 Invoking commands from orchestration scripts
 -------------------------------------------

+An orchestration script is just a Ruby script configured to be attached, and executed in the context, of a specific Bcome node.

 If you have a node instance, for example :doc:`../core-concepts/node`, then any available command may be invoked directly on it.

 For example, given a node in an instance var @node, and a command, :foo, you would: